 In addition, the following actions will disqualify you for consideration and could result in suspension (either permanent or temporary)from TSA PreCheck eligibility:

 - Making a bomb threat

 Most international airports have an interviewing location on the property.
-Why not schedule your interview for the next time you’ll be at the airport anyway?
-Do note that these offices are typically pre-security checkpoints, so you’ll want to schedule enough time to make it through security following your interview.
-While you won’t be able to use TSA Pre-Check on the day of your interview, it may be the last time you have to wait in a traditional security line at your home airport!
+Why not schedule your interview for the next time you’ll be at the airport?
+Note that these offices are typically pre-security checkpoints, so you’ll want to schedule enough time to make it through security following your interview.
+While you won’t be able to use TSA PreCheck on the day of your interview, it may be the last time you have to wait in a traditional security line at your home airport!

-In order to use your TSA Pre-Check benefits, you’ll need to have your boarding pass reflect your status.
-There is no way to enter the Pre-Check line at security without this, and showcasing your acceptance letter at a TSA agent won’t work, either.
-In order to have your status reflected on your boarding pass, you’ll need to provide your “Known Traveler Number” or “KTN” during booking.
-This number can also be added after booking but before check-in, if you book your flights before your clearance arrives.
-You will find you known traveler number in the upper left-hand corner of the back of your card.
+To use your TSA PreCheck benefits, you’ll need to have your boarding pass reflect your status.
+There is no way to enter the PreCheck line at security without this, and showcasing your acceptance letter to a TSA agent won’t work, either.
+To have your status reflected on your boarding pass, you’ll need to provide your “Known Traveler Number” or “KTN” during booking.
+This number can also be added after booking but before check-in if you book your flights before your clearance arrives.
+You will find your known traveler number in the upper left-hand corner of the back of your card.

 Not all flights qualify for PreCheck benefits.
 Your ability to use your status to speed through security will depend on if your chosen airline works with the program.